-In 1864, San Francisco’s pioneer millionaire Samuel Brannan built a train with a unique concept.
-Unlike the conventional trains used to transport goods and people to individual destinations, Brannan’s train exclusively transported the tourists to his Calistoga resort.
+In 1864 San Francisco’s pioneer millionaire, Samuel Brannan built a train with a unique concept.
+Unlike the conventional trains used to transport goods and people to individual destinations, Brannan’s train exclusively transported tourists to his Calistoga resort.
 However, Brannan’s luxury concept was short-lived due to his divorce and financial crisis.
 To finance his divorce, he had to sell off a large percentage of his assets, including the railroad.
 The railroad was bought by the California Pacific Railroad in 1869.

-In 1885, Southern Pacific Railroad acquired the ownership of the train and significantly enhanced the passenger service operation.
-During the period, Napa Valley witnessed a significant surge in economic and Agricultural profit.
-However, the train’s popularity came to a sudden end with the introduction of automobile train engines.
+In 1885, Southern Pacific Railroad acquired ownership of the train and significantly enhanced the passenger service operation.
+During the period, Napa Valley witnessed a significant surge in economic and agricultural profit.
+However, the train’s popularity came to a sudden end with the introduction of automobiles.
 Despite the owners’ efforts, the train service became non-operational in the 1930s.

 Saving the Railroad

-Due to the train’s lowering popularity, Southern Pacific had to neglect the route between St. Helena and Calistoga.
+Due to the train’s declining popularity, Southern Pacific had neglected the route between St. Helena and Calistoga.
 They abandoned the passenger train and used the lines for running a freight train once a week.
-However, discouraged by the meager profits, Southern Pacific decided to put the rail lines for sale on the market in 1984.
+However, discouraged by the meager profits, Southern Pacific decided to put the rail lines for sale in 1984.
 Napa Valley residents who acknowledged the relevance of the train were displeased by the decision.
-Lou Schuyler, a Retired Southern Pacific Engineer who had worked with the railroad, decided to struggle to halt the sale and restoration of the passenger services on the railroad.
+Lou Schuyler, a Retired Southern Pacific Engineer who had worked with the railroad, decided to try to halt the sale and restore the passenger services on the railroad.

 A Battle of Rights and Opinions

 In 1987, Napa Valley Wine Train Inc. started looking for investors to reinitiate the wine train operation.
-When Vincent DeDomenico liked their mission, they ran into luck and offered to buy the company.
+When Vincent DeDomenico took an interest in their train they ran into luck and he offered to buy the company.
 DeDomenico was a prominent business magnate in Napa Valley and was able to buy most of the company’s shares, which landed him the position of President and CEO.

 With the ownership of the railroad, the NVRR planned to launch a tourist-centered Wine Train, but local community activists and several city government officials opposed the idea.
 They had different reasons for displeasure; some citizens cited noise and pollution as causes for disapproval, while others feared tourist overflow and the influx into the already-saturated Napa Valley region.